 That’s what Gabriella Costanza wants to know after her recent unpleasant experience.
 She and her significant other had planned to celebrate the holidays in a clean, cozy Airbnb property.
 Unfortunately, soon after the couple arrived, it became clear they weren’t alone in the vacation rental.
 And although Airbnb allows shared-space rentals, these additional “residents” were of the most unwelcome and unapproved kind – mice.

 But maybe even worse than the reality that mice were living at this Airbnb was the host’s response.
-This vacation rental owner expected Gabby to put down glue traps and spend her holiday dealing with the inevitable outcome, which the young traveler did.
+This vacation rental owner expected Gabby to put down glue traps to catch the rodents — and spend her holiday dealing with the inevitable outcome, which the young traveler did.

-Now Gabby is asking Airbnb for a refund for this vacation rental experience.
+Now Gabby is asking Airbnb for a refund for this most unpleasant vacation rental experience.
 But will the fact that the couple completed their entire stay make that an impossible outcome?

 Planning a holiday vacation rental using Airbnb